 During early mornings when you wake up groggy, you’ll appreciate the user-friendly color display.
 With intuitive touch buttons and options to choose the type of coffee you want, you won’t have to worry about finding a latte macchiato in your cup when you wanted a cappuccino with smooth foam.

-- Choose from 10 different specialty coffees
+- Choose from 10 different specialty espresso drinks

 - Allows you to program your favorite brewing temperature, coffee strength, and hot water temperature